noahgift/data-engineering-and-dataops/README.md

 ### Projects (Individual)

 There are ten individual project types that can be chosen from.
-You must do four of them.
+You must do five of them.
 If you are new to programming it is recommended you mostly stick to the label [General].
+If you have strong programming skills it is recommended you choose of mixture of [General] and [Advanced].

 The deliverables for each project are: